 And there you have it!
 7 ways to Spring clean your website.
 I hope this post not only helped you to increase your site speed but also to develop habits that secure your site and give you a fresh perspective on your content.

-If you want a little more guidance on how to build an effective website, I’m here for you.
-Grab a copy of the website worksheet below to gain clarity on how your website’s strategy ties into your overall business goals.
-After you complete the worksheet you’ll have a clear understanding of the steps you need to take to improve your site.
+If you want a little more guidance on your website, I’m here for you.
+Grab a copy of the Wellness Website Workbook below to gain clarity on how your website’s strategy ties into your overall business goals.
+After you complete the workbook you’ll have a clear understanding of how to become a booked out health + wellness pro.